EvenfallAdvantage/evenfalladvantage.github.io/DATABASE_CLEANUP.md

 Due to a bug in the `saveAssessmentResult` function, duplicate assessment results were being created every time progress was saved.
 This has been fixed, but existing duplicates need to be cleaned up.

+## Check for Duplicates (All Students)

+### Option 1: Using Supabase SQL Editor

+1. Go to **Supabase Dashboard** → **SQL Editor**
+2. Open `sql/check-duplicates.sql`
+3. Run the queries to see:
+   - Summary by student
+   - Detailed duplicate groups
+   - Total statistics
+   - Worst offenders

+### Option 2: Using JavaScript Console

+See "Solution" section below.

 ## Solution

 ### Step 1: Load the Cleanup Script